johnbillion/args/CONTRIBUTING.md

 composer generate -- --file=vendor/wordpress/wordpress/wp-includes/class-wp-query.php --method="\WP_Query::parse_query()" --param=query
 ```

-## Adding the shape definition

-Add an entry to the `extra.args-shapes` property in composer.json to point to the method or function name, the args parameter name, and file location of the method or function.
-These entries are used to track changes to the shapes of arguments from one release of WordPress to the next.

 ## Running the Tests

 The tests in the `tests` directory are there mainly to check the types of the properties of a given Args definition.
 They're not real tests and they only test the happy path (it's not possible to ensure that a given value _cannot_ be used, for example).
 That said, they've allowed me to catch a few bugs so they are somewhat useful.